 Other than working with JB Hunt intermodal, shippers are not typically going to find significantly better pricing as a larger shipper when shipping intermodal.
 There are several reasons why this is the case such as market size, number of class I railroads, who the competition is for the beneficial cargo owner (BCO) and limited number of good intermodal lanes, to name a few.

-The areas that bigger volumes do not always bring better pricing hits a couple of areas for intermodal and truckload.
+The areas that bigger volumes do not always bring better pricing are a couple of intermodal and truckload scenarios.

 The reason leverage is not as effective as often believed in the truckload market is because of the massive fragmentation found in the truckload industry.
 According to the US Department of Transportation, there are over 700,000 registered motor carriers, with 91.0% operating six or fewer trucks and 97.3% operating fewer than twenty trucks.
 It is tough to drive leverage in this highly fragmented market where it is often difficult to even find the motor carrier that will be the most effective on service and price.
 Also, some of the smaller carriers cannot take the lower prices and extended terms larger shippers make a part of their RFP.